cjvanlissa/worcs/cran-comments.md

 	+ Status: Solved
 	+ This package is listed as a dependency because users can select the 'Rmarkdown' document templates exported from this package in the RStudio new project dialog window.
 	+ We have included a formal import from the 'prereg' package
-* On r-oldrel-osx-x86_64: Error: pandoc version 1.12.3 or higher is required and was not found (see the help page ?rmarkdown::pandoc_available).
+* On r-oldrel-osx-x86_64: Error: pandoc version 1.12.3 or higher is required and was not found.
 	+ Status: Cannot address
-	+ The absence of an up-to-date version of pandoc causes both an example from the documentation, and 9 testthat tests to fail
-	+ This is not an error that can be solved on our end
+	+ Reason: The testing system does not have an up-to-date version of pandoc.
+This is not an error that can be solved on our end
 * On r-patched-solaris-x86: ERROR: Package required but not available: ‘gert’
 	+ Status: Cannot address
-	+ This is a package on CRAN.
-Not clear why it is unavailable.
+	+ Reason: 'gert' is available on CRAN.
+Not clear why it is unavailable on the testing system.

 ## Test environments